Packing list is a commercial document, in broad perspective.

 Gross weight, net weight, packing type, container number, seal number, number of packages, description of goods are the key points of an ordinary packing list.

 It is required for customs clearance and most of the times accompanying the commercial invoice.

 A packing list is expected to be issued by the exporter.

 Packing list is one of the key documents in a typical commercial letter of credit.
 It is requested under almost all of the letters of credit.

-On this page you can find most common discrepancies under a packing list.
+On this page you can find most common discrepancies related to a packing list.

 Important Definitions Regarding the Packing List under Latest Letter of Credit Rules:

 - According to letter of credit rules the content of the document is much more important than the title of the document.
 As an example, a requirement for a “Packing List” will be satisfied by a document containing packing details whether it is titled “Packing List”, “Packing Note”, “Packing and Weight List”, etc., or bears even no title.